|

 decisions about Alex.
 Martha and Rick are primarily responsible for major co-parenting

-decisions about Ann.
+decisions about my stepdaughter Ann.
 Martha and I can advise each other on such decisions, where helpful.

 I share equal responsibility with Martha for daily living decisions in our home.